 How to remove iPhone calendar virus

-How to get rid of deceptive calendar events virus on iPhone
+How to get rid of the iPhone calendar spam

 3. Look for the spam event’s color and tap the i button next to it.